© 2023 ELECTRIFICATION COALITION

 Distributed by the Environmental Protection Agency

-The Greenhouse Gas Reduction Fund will provide nearly $27 Billion in competitive grants to finance clean energy projects that reduce pollution.
+The Greenhouse Gas Reduction Fund will provide nearly $27 billion in competitive grants to finance clean energy projects that reduce pollution.
 This program has special emphasis on projects that support low-income and disadvantaged communities.
-Much of the funding from the Greenhouse Gas Reduction fund will be distributed by national nonprofits directly to regional entities.
+Much of the funding from the Greenhouse Gas Reduction Fund will be distributed by national nonprofits directly to regional entities.
 The program has three major funding streams:

 Distributed by the Department of Energy